 Hair Cycles: How it Grows and Why it Sheds

 You wash your hair.
-Brush it.
+Brush or comb it.
 But do you understand it?
 Understanding the hair growth cycle will help you grasp and solve many of the problems you can encounter with your hair.

 Hair grows from the follicle, or root, under the skin.
 Blood vessels at the follicle’s base give your hair the nourishment it needs to grow.
 Between starting to grow and falling out years later, each hair passes through four stages: anagen, catagen, telogen, and exogen.

 The anagen phase.

 During the anagen phase, growth cells in the papilla—the bulbous structure at the base of the follicle—rapidly divide and produce the hair shaft, which becomes keratinized—filled, that is, with the protein keratin, which makes our skin and hair waterproof— as it pushes up and out of the hair follicle into the skin pore.
 At the same time, the hair follicle grows down into the deeper levels of the dermis, seeking nourishment.

 Your hair grows about half an inch a month—faster in summer than winter.
 The anagen phase typically lasts 3 to 5 years, yielding 18 to 30 inches of hair, if uncut.
 Some populations vary.
 Asians’ anagen phases can run 7 years, easily producing yard-length hair.

 The catagen phase.